 Joy In The Morning

-For over 20 years, this study has been held on Tuesday mornings from 9:15-11:15am in the Emery Room of the Parish Center during the school year and provides an application-oriented Bible Study for women.
+For over 20 years, this study has been held on Tuesday mornings beginning September 14, 2021 from 9:15-11:30am in the Emery Room of the Parish Center during the school year.
+It offers application-oriented Bible Study for women.
 Fellowship time builds relationships and trust among the broad range of women who attend.
-Loving childcare is available for a small fee.
-Traditionally, this has been a great outreach in the community.

-Mariemont Church Women’s Retreat is usually offered in the spring.
-The purpose of this event is to help women grow in their faith by focusing on a topic (such as Spiritual Gifts) and to build relationships among women.
+Mariemont Church Women’s Retreat is to help women grow in their faith by focusing on a topic and building relationships among women.
 The retreat environment enables connections, trust and deeper sharing among the women.

 Everyone is encouraged to utilize their spiritual gifts and serve God in many capacities in the church, whether in the office, teaching children, worship team, or many other areas.
 There are several specific areas of service:

 For over 25 years, Women’s Ministries has provided affordable second-hand clothing to those in need; both for sale and then free to missionaries or relief organizations.
 Volunteers use this clothing ministry as a means of reaching people by providing needed clothing and as opportunities arise, sharing the Gospel message.
 The proceeds of the sales are used to support Women’s Ministries, outreach to under-served women in the local community (ie. Prison Ministries – Ohio Reformatory for Women’s Tapestry and Kairos programs) and also for projects within the church.

 The Family Shop, located at the rear of the Parish Center, is open the second and fourth Saturdays of each month from 9 a.m. until noon.

 Take Them A Meal (Food Chain)